|Rating:||9 / 10|

 Enter the Outdoor Research Radar Sun Runner Cap.
 It has a stylish design, good sized peak with a split which allows an excellent fit and when combined with the snap on cape, provides excellent face and neck protection on the hottest and sunniest of days.
 The cap is made of a lightweight water resistant fabric but still provides UPF 50+ protection.

-The Outdoor Research Radar Sun Runner Cap is packed with other features including two colours – Khaki or Pewter.
-I have the Khaki version but would have preferred the Pewter colour but I have mostly noticed that stores only have the Khaki – perhaps that’s because everyone prefers Pewter and beat me to it!
-The cape can also be stored in the pocket at the back of the cap when not in use.
+The Outdoor Research Radar Sun Runner Cap is packed with other features including three colours – Khaki, Hops (greenish) or Pewter.
+I have the older Khaki version but would have preferred the Pewter colour which I could source at the time.
+The cape can be also be stored in the pocket at the back of the cap when not in use.
 The underside of the brim is darker which helps cut down glare and the brim also folds which makes it easier to put into a pocket or stuff into your backpack.

 Perhaps the only downside is that when the weather is overcast and a little humid, the cap gets a little warm when the cape is attached.
 Outdoor Research does claim that the fabric is breathable but I’m not sure how this is being measured because there are times when I need to roll the cape onto the top of the cap and secure it with the under-chin strap!
 Speaking of the chin strap it is ideal on those windy days when you don’t want your hat to blow off.